CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

    ![](media/lab4/task3/10-1.png)

-### Task 2: Upload and download files (READ ONLY)
+### Task 2: Upload and download files
 -------------------------------------
->**Note!:** The following tasks are read only and cannot be performed in the environment.

 #### Using Azure cli

 1. Return to the azure portal and open the Cloud Shell window, and make sure to select **Bash** and  then enter **cd lab** command to enter into the lab folder

-2. Run the following command:

-    ```
-    bash findip.sh

-    ```

-    This command returns the public IP address of your Cloud Shell.
-Make a note of this address.

-3. Switch to the Azure portal and go to the page for your storage account starting with name **storage**.
+2. Switch to the Azure portal and go to the page for your storage account starting with name **storage**.

-4. Under **Security + networking**, select **Shared access signature**, and create another SAS token, this time for your Cloud Shell.
+3. Under **Security + networking**, select **Shared access signature**, and create another SAS token, this time for your Cloud Shell.
 Specify the following settings, and then click Generate SAS and connection string:

     TABLE 2
     | Setting | Value |